 which had started when the Santa Fe Railroad came through the Panhandle

 in 1888.
-By the spring of 1927, the Gray County seat, fueled by the burgeoning
+By the spring of 1927, the Gray

-itself from town to city.
+oil industry, was transforming itself from town to city.
 And that

 Fly As ‘Indian Jim’ Brown Loafs With 33,000,” the Pampa Daily News

 noted on April 29, 1927 as the city’s streets were being paved with

 heavy red bricks shipped in by rail from Kansas and Mineral

 Wells in Texas.
 According to the

 front-page story, Brown “placed more than 33,000 brciks in less

 keep him supplied with bricks.”

 placing three bricks per second.
 If he kept that up for eight hours,

 pace would break Brown’s own world record set on a job in Olathe,

 Kansas when on September 12, 1926 he put down 64,644 paving bricks

 in 7 hours and 48 minutes.

 Prior to that spring, now-bustling Pampa

 had not had a single paved street.
 But on March 3, the Wichita

-streets had been paved with bricks, the bulk of the work accomplished by one man – “Indian
+streets had been paved with bricks, the bulk of the work accomplished

-the Pampa Daily News came out with a special “Paving Edition”
+When the Pampa Daily News came out with a special “Paving Edition”

 on Nov.
 13, it ran a photograph of a big-hatted Brown in a typical

 pose setting three-inch bricks in wet concrete. “‘Indian Jim’ Brown,

 watch,” the caption read.

 who was Indian Jim?